pausabater13/Datathon-FME-2023/README.md

 Make sure to have these libraries installed to run our code successfully.

 ## Team Members
-- John Doe - Data Scientist
-- Jane Smith - Machine Learning Expert
-- Alice Johnson - Data Visualization Wizard
+- Ander Miranda - Data Science & Mathematics student
+- Diego Garcín - Physics Engineering & Telecommunications Engineering
-- Bob Williams - Project Manager
+- Arnau - Mathematics Student
+- Pau Sabater - Physics Engineer & Mathematics Student

 ## Acknowledgments
 We would like to express our gratitude to the organizers of the Barcelona Datathon 2023 and the Facultat de Matemàtiques i Estadística for providing this platform for aspiring data scientists to showcase their skills.

 ## Contact Us
-If you have any questions or would like to get in touch with our team, feel free to contact us via email at [your.email@example.com].
+If you have any questions or would like to get in touch with our team, feel free to contact us via email at [pau.sabnac@gmail.com].

 Thank you for visiting our repository, and we hope you find our work inspiring and informative.

 Happy coding!

-# Datathon-FME-2023
-Coding and other stuff made by our team during the datathon place at Facultat de Matemàtiques i Estadística of UPC BarcelonaTech University on November 2023